nianswe/powdery_mildew_detector/README_first.md

 [Back to top ⇧](#table-of-contents)

 # Dashboard Design

-- List all dashboard pages and their content, either blocks of information or widgets, like buttons, checkboxes, images, or any other items, that your dashboard library supports.
-- Finally, during the project development, you may revisit your dashboard plan to update a given feature (for example, at the beginning of the project, you were confident you would use a given plot to display an insight, but later, you chose another plot type).
+The dataset provided contains 4208 images of cherry leaves, categorized as healthy or powdery mildew.
+This data will be used to train and validate the model.
+The model will be integrated into an interactive dashboard to allow real-time health state classification and visualization of the results.

 Page 1: Quick Project Summary
-- Genaral information about the project
-- Information about the Dataset
-- Link to Project README file
-- Information about the business requirements.
+- Overview of the project, dataset, and business requirements.

-Page 2: Leaves Visualizer
+Page 2: Leaf Visualizer
-- Describe Business Requirement 1
-- Difference between average and variability image - Interactive visualizations to differentiate between healthy and diseased leaves.
+- Interactive visualizations to differentiate between healthy and diseased leaves.
-- Difference between average Powdery Mildew Infected and average Healthy - Display mean and standard deviation images for each health category.
+- Display mean and standard deviation images for each health category.
-- Image Montage - Create a fresh montage of 24 Powdery Mildew Infected or Healthy images

 Page 3: Health State Detector
-- Describe Business Requirement 2
-- Link to Cherry-Leaves Kaggle Dataset where you can dounload a set of powdery mildew infected and healthy images for live prediction.
-- Upload leaf images to get real-time classification results, where you can browse for sample files or drag and drop.
+- Upload leaf images to get real-time classification results.
 - Display prediction statements and associated probabilities.
 - Provide a downloadable report of the examined leaves.